textadventures/quest/docs/rpg-intro.md

 Designing a game system
 -----------------------

 Before you start doing anything in Quest, you need to think about how your game will play.
-Forget about how we will code, just think about what the player will experience.
+Forget about how we will code it, just think about what the player will experience.

 The decisions you make here will affect how complicated your game is.
 I tried to keep combat as simple as possible in Deeper, and it is still a huge amount of code!
 For example, there are no ranged attacks at all, there is no consideration of position, damage is the total hits rather than by location.

-To be fun, your game must offer real chjoices to the player.
+To be fun, your game must offer real choices to the player.
 If the sword does more damage than the dagger, the sword is the better option, and there is no strategy in choosing the sword.
 If the dagger is better against some enemies, but not other, the player gets a meaningful choice.

 ### Stats